AnnekeSchuette/AnnekeSchuette/README.md

 This journey totally reflects my passion for technology, exploration and agile development. 🙌✨

 As natural born solution seeker, I've got an itchy motivation for mastering challenges and improving things as well as pushing my own personal evolution forward.
 My approach: curiosity, an analytical perspective as well as a tackle mentality, but also compassion, realistic optimism and contagious enthusiasm.
 I love to hone my skills and knowledge on a daily basis.
-The topics that peak my interests at the moment are accessibility, designsystems, testing and testing related concepts, DevOps and all the exciting everchanging technologies and frameworks.
+The topics that peak my interest at the moment are web standards, accessibility, designsystems, testing and testing related concepts, DevOps and innovative and/or convenient frameworks and technologies in general.

 I am always excited about the awesome results when collaborating with open minded people who are driven by intrinsic motivation.
 Therefore I like an open error / opinion culture, which allows everyone to thrive and grow.